 Cost-Effectiveness

-In the recent conflicts in Iraq and Afghanistan, contractor fraud and waste are reported to have approached $30 billion.
-As with many large federal contractors, bids from firms that don’t have experience with large projects aren’t often awarded.
-In the event that a firm is involved with a debacle, they can rebrand, rename, and relocate, avoiding recognition for their tarnished brand.
+In the recent conflicts in Iraq and Afghanistan, the cost of contractor fraud and waste approached $30 billion.
+As with many large federal contractors, bids for large projects from firms with little experience are not common.
+So most awards go to large companies.
+However, big firms involved in a debacle can simply rebrand, rename, and relocate, avoiding recognition for their tarnished brand.

 With different restrictions in different nationalities, firms will often relocate to escape particular laws.
-After being held responsible for gunning down 17 Iraqi civilians, Blackwater USA went through such a process.
-Rebranding themselves as Xe Services LLC and Academi in the matter of a few years.
+For example, Blackwater USA went through such a process after its contractors gunned down 17 Iraqi civilians.
+The company rebranded as Xe Services LLC and Academi in the matter of a few years.

 In Support Roles, Private Security Contractors are Cheaper